jabteepabuser/NetNinja-Tutorial/notes.md

 *GREAT, NOW WE CAN CONSOLE LOG IT INSTEAD OF DOING IT INTO THE LOCAL SCOPE OF calculateArea* console.log(radiusEqualsFive); -----> *78.5*

---ARROW FUNCTIONS:
+--//ARROW FUNCTIONS:

 EXAMPLE STRUCTURE
 let/const VariableName = (ANYPARAMETERS) => {
     console.log(example code);
 }

---ARROW FUNCTION WITH ONLY ONE PARAMETER: *The difference here is that the parentheses are unnecessary* let/const VariableName = ANYPARAMETER => {
+--//ARROW FUNCTION WITH ONLY ONE PARAMETER: *The difference here is that the parentheses are unnecessary* let/const VariableName = ANYPARAMETER => {
     console.log(example code);
 }

---ARROW FUNCTION WITH ONLY ONE SINGLE RETURN CODE:
+--//ARROW FUNCTION WITH ONLY ONE SINGLE RETURN CODE:
 *BEFORE SIMPLIFICATION*
 let/const VariableName = ANYPARAMETER => {
     return 5 * ANYPARAMETER;